Home

 Patrick A. Kelly

-Patrick A. Kelly, Coordinator and Director of ESRP, is a Professor of Zoology at California State University, Stanislaus and an Adjunct Associate Professor of Biology at California State University, Fresno.
+Patrick A. Kelly, Former Coordinator and Director of ESRP, is a Professor of Zoology at California State University, Stanislaus and an Adjunct Associate Professor of Biology at California State University, Fresno.
 His main research interests are in mammalian ecology and conservation, and his current research focuses on the conservation and recovery of endangered mammals in California.
 He joined ESRP as Assistant Director in July 1993 and became Director in January 1996.
 Pat received a B.Sc. from University College Galway, Ireland, in 1981, and a Ph.D. from the University of California, Berkeley, in 1990.

 Daniel F. Williams